enilas/indicators/README.md

 http://localhost:8890/indicators
 http://localhost:8890/indicators/:indicator-id
 ```
-The ports can be changed under /resources/config.edn or with an environment variable.
+The ports can be changed under /resources/config.edn or with the INDICATOR_API_SERVER_PORT environment variable.

 This command runs tests:
 ```